stockchandu/Project-Porter-v2/README.md

 5. Node js - Express Framework
 6. MongoDB atlas(for storing data)

-## Challanges We faced during the connecting frontend to backend
+## Challanges We faced during the Project
 * Not storing data into database issue
 * Team members page connect to main file issue
+* connecting frontend to backend

 ## Few Screenshot of our project.